 Click on the link below to take you to the section you'd like to read:

 The Children’s Social Care National Framework, published as statutory guidance alongside the National Kinship Care Strategy, has as one of its key principles that the best place for most children to grow up is in their families or with kinship carers.
-Outcome 2 (of four) within the Framework is “children and young people are supported by their family network”.
-This statutory guidance sets out how leaders and practitioners should strive to achieve this outcome, and how children, young people and families should be listened to in practice.
+Outcome 2 within the Framework is “children and young people are supported by their family network”.

 Our verdict